Turning Struggles Into Stories

 Capturing Stories Before They Disappear

-Most insights don’t disappear because they aren’t important.
+Most insights don’t disappear because they lack importance.

-Because once something is clear, you don’t have to solve it again.
+Once something becomes clear, you no longer have to solve it repeatedly.

 Example: Turning a Vague Struggle Into a Clear Story

-“I was overwhelmed and burned out” is accurate.
+“I was overwhelmed and burned out” may be accurate.

 Same experience.